 Marvin Huberman is a mediator, arbitrator, and investigator with ADR Chambers.

-Marvin is a Chartered Arbitrator (C.Arb.), a Fellow of the Chartered Institute of Arbitrators (FCIArb), and a Fellow of the Asian Institute of Alternative Dispute Resolution (“AiADR”).
+Marvin is a Chartered Arbitrator (C.Arb.), a Fellow of the Chartered Institute of Arbitrators (FCIArb), and a Fellow of the Asian Institute of Alternative Dispute Resolution (AiADR).
 He is certified by the Law Society of Upper Canada as a specialist in civil litigation, and is a former administrative law judge, and adjunct law professor at Osgoode Hall Law School where he taught legal ethics and trial advocacy.
 Marvin is also an investigator for the ADR Chambers Banking Ombuds Office, and has been appointed as an Ombudsman under the Municipal Act, 2001.

 Marvin holds a Master of Laws Degree in Alternative Dispute Resolution from Osgoode Hall Law School where he served as a negotiation and mediation coach.
 He has also served as a civil litigation and advocacy instructor at the Law Society of Upper Canada, Bar Admission Course.

 Marvin has expertise in corporate/commercial litigation and administrative and public law, including cases involving banking, contracts, labour, corporate and shareholder remedies, securities, tax, insurance, fiduciary duties, torts, transportation law, professional liability and ethics, and constitutional/human rights.
 He has extensive experience with administrative/regulatory matters and constitutional/human rights disputes.
 He served as the Vice-Chair of the Ontario Commercial Registration Appeal Tribunal.
 Marvin was appointed by the Chief Justice as a member of the Civil Rules Committee (Comité des règles en matière civile), pursuant to the Courts of Justice Act (Ont.).